WELL BEING

 When longtime ERS donor Linda Stetson encouraged VP of Affordable Living Jimmy Wilson to “Dream Big” to improve health and wellness, he and his team rose to the challenge.

 With a goal to empower low-income senior residents in ERS Affordable Living (ERSAL) communities to live longer, healthier, and happier lives, Jimmy recognized there were countless options to enhance wellness.
 However, he wanted to ensure the most effective approaches were used.
-This led him to collaborate with the Xavier University Center for Population Health, leveraging research to evaluate success and guide the program’s direction.
+This led him to collaborate with the Xavier University Center for Population Health, leveraging research to evaluate success and guide the program’s direction and to hopefully one day create a model that can be shared well beyond the reach of ERS.

 Wes Bogard joined the team in 2024 to lead the Well Being initiative.
 Phase 1 launched in a single ERSAL community, with another serving as a control group.
-Encouraged by strong initial results, the program is expanding in 2025 to 11 communities across the Greater Cincinnati region.
+Encouraged by strong initial results, in 2025 the program expanded to 11 communities across the Greater Cincinnati region.
+The ten year plan includes expansion to all 33+ ERSAL communities.

 By incorporating all Eight Dimensions of Wellness, Wes and his colleagues in Affordable Living are empowering residents to take charge of their health in new and transformative ways.